 Crocheted amigurumi projects are not only super fun to stitch, but they are perfect for beginner crocheters and experts alike!
-These small Kawaii-style stuffies are adorable and often use only single crochet, with basic increases and decreases.
-In this video, crochet enthusiast Mister Domestic demonstrates how to make his cute toy bunny pattern.
+These little stuffies are super “kawaii” (meaning “cute” in Japanese) and are often easy to make, using only single crochet with basic increases and decreases.
+In this video, crochet enthusiast Mister Domestic demonstrates how to make his kawaii bunny toy pattern.

 For this project, there are several simple shapes to be created: